-The global Internet audience continues to grow rapidly, with the worldwide base of broadband Internet users (including fixed and wireless) in the 2 billion range as 2013 began.
+The global Internet audience continues to grow rapidly, with the worldwide base of broadband Internet users (including fixed and wireless) in the 2.1 billion range as 2014 began.
 This vast base of Internet users encourages businesses to innovate in order to offer an ever-evolving array of online services.
-Sectors that are growing very rapidly online include the sale of entertainment, event tickets, travel, apparel and consumer electronics.
+Sectors that are growing very rapidly online include the sale of entertainment products, event tickets, travel, apparel and consumer electronics.
 The most powerful trends on the Internet include access via wireless devices, migration of entertainment to the web and cloud-based software as a service.

 Today, as a result of the recent recession, consumers are more focused than ever on finding the best prices.
 Consequently, e-commerce firms that offer high value at low prices are well positioned to prosper.
 The standout winner in e-commerce continues to be Amazon, where sales have soared thanks to aggressive discount pricing, free shipping for its “Prime” members and an ever-growing variety of merchandise categories.
-Amazon’s revenues rose by 27% in 2012 to $61.0 billion.
+Amazon’s revenues soared from $61.0 billion in 2012 to $74.4 billion in 2013.
 Books, movies, music and other media now account for the minority of Amazon’s sales, while electronics and general merchandise bring in the largest share by far.
 Amazon’s sales outside of North America are booming as well.
 Clearly, there is growing adoption of online consumer purchases throughout the world’s major economies, and the soaring number of broadband users is paving the way.

-Online advertising in 2012 in the U.S. reached $37.3 billion, according to eMarketer, accounting for 24% of all advertising spending in America.
+Online plus mobile advertising in 2013 in the U.S. reached $42.3 billion, according to eMarketer, up from $37.3 billion the previous year.
 Online advertising leader Google’s recent results are a good indicator of the strong growth in online advertising.
-The firm saw revenues soar 21.3% in fiscal 2012, to $46.0 billion (not including its acquisition of Motorola’s mobile division).
+The firm saw revenues soar 19.3% in fiscal 2013, to $59.8 billion.

 A significant evolution is taking place in the world of business, as more and more telecommunications move to the Internet.
 VOIP continues to grow in popularity.
 Meanwhile, the concept of “unified communications” threatens to completely revolutionize business communications by combining all communications into one screen on the desktop, including phone, fax, e-mail, instant messaging, voice mail and teleconferencing.
 Voice communications will be digitized and archived, just as e-mail is today.
 A user’s communications tools will move seamlessly from the desktop to the mobile device.